 -Or separate surgery will be performed for each side?

 Either leads may be implanted in one surgery, or each side may performed as a separate surgery, depending upon the individual situation.
 It is safer in some cases to have the leads implanted in different procedures.

-The night before surgery Get a good night’s sleep and follow the instructions you received from the DBS staff for the night before surgery.
+The night before surgery Get a good night’s sleep, and follow the instructions you received from the DBS staff for the night before surgery.
 These will include not eating or drinking after midnight.